Efinix-Inc/xyloni/README.md

 2. Insert the SD card into the SC card slot.
 3. Open a terminal software on the computer.
 You can use any Windows or Linux terminal applications such as, PuTTY, Tera Term, Minicom, and others.
-4. Select the com\[2\] port of UART connection in the terminal.
+4. Select the available USB COM port.
+Depending on the operating system settings, the terminal may show four COM ports instead of one.
+In that case, select the COM[2] port in the terminal software.
 Example:
     -   In Windows, if the terminal shows com30 com31 com32 com33, select com32.
     -   In Linux, if the terminal shows ttyUSB0 ttyUSB1 ttyUSB2 ttyUSB3, select USB2.
 5. Set the serial port baud-rate to 115200 bits per second.